 If the stopped vehicle ahead has driven away and ACC has not resumed, the vehicle ahead indicator will flash as a reminder to check traffic ahead before proceeding.
 In addition, the left and right sides of the Safety Alert Seat will pulse three times, or three beeps will sound.
-See "Alert Type" and "Adaptive Cruise Go Notifier" in "Collision/Detection Systems" under Vehicle Personalization \$\phi\$ 121.
+See "Alert Type" and "Adaptive Cruise Go Notifier" in "Collision/Detection Systems" under Vehicle Personalization $\Rightarrow$ 123.

-When the vehicle ahead drives away, press RES+ or the accelerator pedal to resume ACC.
-If stopped for more than two minutes or if the driver door is opened and the driver seat belt is unbuckled, ACC automatically applies the Electric Parking Brake (EPB) to hold the vehicle.
-The Electric Parking Brake light will turn on.
-See Electric Parking Brake \$ 176.
+When the vehicle ahead drives away, ACC resumes automatically if the stop was brief.
+If necessary, press RES+ or the accelerator pedal to resume ACC.
+If stopped for more than two minutes or if the driver door is opened and the driver seat belt is unbuckled, the ACC automatically applies the Electric Parking Brake (EPB) to hold the vehicle.
+The EPB status light will turn on.
+See Electric Parking Brake $\Leftrightarrow$ 233.
+To release the EPB, press the accelerator pedal.

 A DIC warning message may display indicating to shift to P (Park) before exiting the vehicle.
-See Vehicle Messages \Rightarrow 120.